jonnyhoeven/puppet-to-ansible/README.md

 # Puppet to Ansible

-The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet roles, profile files and generates an Ansible inventory file.
+The [create_inventory.rb](./create_inventory.rb) ruby script parses puppet environment, roles and host and generates an Ansible inventory file.

 The mapping of the puppet environment to the Ansible inventory is as follows:
 For each environment folder, the script will look for a `data/nodes` folder and looks up the role in `data.roles`.